Hannah Adler: Grass soccer

-After college, Adler played professionally in Israel with Hapoel Ra'anana in 2020.
+After college, Adler played professionally in Israel with Bnot Netanyah F.C. in 2020.
 In 2021, she joined Danish club Aalborg BK before moving to HB Køge, a UEFA Women’s Champions League participant.
 In 2022, she signed with Racing Louisville FC in the National Women's Soccer League (NWSL), making four appearances.
 In 2023, Adler played for Minnesota Aurora FC in the USL W League.

 Beach soccer

 Adler transitioned to beach soccer in 2023, joining Cali Beach Soccer Club as a defender, which was ranked third in the world in 2024.
 Cali BSC won the USGC/NBSL Fort Lauderdale Open as part of the National Beach soccer League women’s pro division.
 Adler won the Golden Toe Award and rising star as part of the competition.

 International career

 Adler debuted for the United States women's national beach soccer team in 2023 as a forward, earning a training camp call-up in February.
 She played nine matches that year, scoring nine goals, including braces against Trinidad and Tobago and England during the ANOC World Beach Games Qualifying and Women’s Mundialito in Spain, respectively.
 Her performances earned her the 2023 U.S. Women’s Beach Soccer Player of the Year award with 40.5% of the weighted vote.
 In 2024, Adler scored five goals and recorded two assists in six appearances, contributing to a second-place finish at the Acapulco Cup and a title defense at the El Salvador Beach Soccer Cup.
 She was named Player of the Year again in 2024.
 She competed in the 2025 El Salvador Beach Soccer Cup against Switzerland, Costa Rica, and El Salvador.